typealiased/mockingbird/README.md

 ### Automatic Integration

-Mockingbird CLI can automatically add a build step to generate mocks in the background whenever the specified targets are compiled.
+The Mockingbird CLI can automatically add a build step to generate mocks in the background whenever the specified targets are compiled.

 ```bash
 mockingbird install --project <xcodeproj_path> --targets <comma_separated_targets>